Thydekar/SpatialAudioStudio/README.md

-# Spatial Audio Studio
+# Locus

 A Chrome extension for true 3D spatial audio.
 Position sounds in space with binaural HRTF, draw occluding geometry, animate movement with macros, shape tone with a 10-band EQ, and measure real rooms — all in the browser.

 Runs on any device that can run Chrome.
 Headphones recommended for the full spatial effect; laptop-speaker mode with crosstalk cancellation is also available.

-> No versions are currently published on the Chrome Web Store.
-Load the extension unpacked for now.
+> v1.5currently published on the Chrome Web Store.

 ---